Zoning Changes and Application Process

-Planning and Development staff meets with the interested neighborhood in an informational meeting to: 1) review the existing zoning in the proposed petition area, 2) verify that the requested zoning is consistent with the Comprehensive Plan, and 3) review the requirements for the petition to be valid.
+Development Services staff meets with the interested neighborhood in an informational meeting to: 1) review the existing zoning in the proposed petition area, 2) verify that the requested zoning is consistent with the Comprehensive Plan, and 3) review the requirements for the petition to be valid.
 After receipt of the petition, staff verifies that the petition signatures represent 50 percent of the parcels and 50 percent of the land area within the petition boundaries according to the most recent Tarrant Appraisal District records.
 Staff notifies the neighborhood representatives that the petition is valid.
 A second neighborhood meeting to announce the results of the petition is held.
 Staff then prepares the zoning application for zoning change and the case is reviewed and processed for the next available Zoning Commission Hearing.

 Council Initiated Zoning Changes